 Alive to the World shows each value in its universal application and includes examples from many cultures.
 Respect for other people is fundamental to its teaching throughout.
 There are individual chapters on understanding people from other backgrounds, but most of the teaching is centred on respecting others whoever they are.
 There are, for instance, moving chapters on making friends with a child with Downs' syndrome.
 A large-scale validation exercise found that Alive to the World is particularly strong in encouraging children to accept people who are different from themselves while being self-confident in their own identities.

 Most parents are prepared to do so if they are shown why it is important, and if they are given enough support.
 They find it an enriching experience which draws them closer as a family and helps both adult and child to speak openly about the topic as the children enter their teens.
 This can be very useful as they give their growing children advice and discuss with them appropriate ground rules of behaviour.
-The downloads can alternatively be used at school.
+Louise Kirk expands on this subject in a talk she gave to parents which can be downloaded here.

 Each book is arranged in units and chapters which cover a broad range of issues round a central core.
 The teacher manuals have a framework of topics in their introduction which describes the subjects covered and the key values which are being addressed in each.